 I realized the centers I was running in Sedona were all extraordinary and helpful for people, but not yet the fullest expression of my mission.

-Because she had struggled with addiction, I became more curious to learn about traditional medicines to help addiction, and i came across Iboga.
-It comes from west Africa and is considered the biggest experience of plant medicines, in that it last the longest and is the most grueling.
+Because she had struggled with addiction, I became more curious to learn about traditional medicines to help addiction, and I came across iboga.
+It comes from West Africa and is considered the biggest experience of plant medicines, in that it lasted the longest and is the most grueling.
 And, because of how it works in the brain it’s proven to be the most healing single plant on the planet for healing for those with addiction.
 So I experienced iboga.